 Lorna went to Woodlesford school and was encouraged to develop her talent as a singer, travelling with her mother to a competition at the BBC studios in Manchester when she was about 12 years old.
 But, like so many others, lack of money during the war meant the family couldn’t afford to pay for her to receive professional training.
 Nevertheless she went on to perform in choirs all her life.

-Below she remembers growing up in Midland Street, working at Hulse’s factory, and the day the tanks rolled by as the local unit of the Territorial Army was mobilised at the outbreak of the war.
+Click on the link below to listen to Lorna remembering growing up in Midland Street, working at Hulse’s factory, and the day the tanks rolled by as the local unit of the Territorial Army was mobilised at the outbreak of the war.